 In 1947, plans for Kaimuki High School's new location were initiated and construction began.

 By September 1950, a total of 45 standard sized classrooms, three shops , and a cafeteria were available for use.
 The administration building was occupied in October 1950.
-Kelly Green and Light Gold were adopted as our school colors in 1950.
+Kelly Green and Light Gold were adopted as the school colors in 1950.
 In 1951, 1952, and 1953, additional buildings to house business education, agriculture, science, art, homemaking, mechanical drawing, publications, and girls' and boys' physical education were completed.
 The public address system was installed in 1953.

 In 1954, grandstands to accommodate 1,554 students were erected on the campus, since there was no auditorium.
 For safety reasons, these grandstands were dismantled in 1973.